pchemguy/DllTools/Usage-load_dlls.md

 End Function
 ```

 The RubberDuck Addin, if available, can activate the predeclared class attribute.
-Otherwise, an auto-assigned variable declared at module- or project-level and named after the class can act as a predeclared instance:
+Otherwise, an auto-assigned module- or project-level variable named after the class can act as a predeclared instance:
 `Private/Public DllManagerDemoSQLiteC as New DllManagerDemoSQLiteC`
 In the former case, this command executed from the *immediate pane* prints the SQLite version number:
 `?DllManagerDemoSQLiteC.Create("").Version`